 - Ride a cable car to the top of Cerro Campanario.
 Located just a couple of kilometers outside town, the view from atop this 1,050-meter (3,444-foot) high mountain is nothing short of breathtaking as you're treated to panoramic views of Lago Nahuel Huapi and the snow-covered mountains that surround it.
 There's also a restaurant and lounge at the top.

 When dinnertime comes around, be sure to sample the local cuisine.
-You'll find that it differs considerably than what's typically found in Buenos Aires.
-Here regional fare like wild boar and lake trout is popular and delicious, as is the fondue (a culinary addition first introduced by the city's Swiss immigrants).
+You'll find that it differs considerably from what's typically found in Buenos Aires.
+Here regional fares like wild boar and lake trout are popular and delicious, as is the fondue (a culinary addition first introduced by the city's Swiss immigrants).

 Day 8: Half-Day Bariloche History & Nature Tour

 This morning, you'll partake in an active history lesson with a guided tour in and around Bariloche.
 Along the way, he or she will explain the legacy of the city and its surrounding locales.
 This tour comprises a classic circuit that covers the city as well as some of the most famous viewpoints outside of it, like Cerro Campanario and the Llao Llao Peninsula.
 The former offers panoramic views of Lago Nahuel Huapi from its summit, while the latter is the site of the most impressive hotel in the country, Hotel Llao Llao.